DangerNoodle21/National_Capstone_Vision/README.md

-# National University Capstone Project: Vision Processing and Object Detection
+# Vision Processing for Robotics

+# Capstone Proejct for National Univeristy

 ```
-Goal of this Project
+Goal for this Project:

-Process video with Raspberry-Pi's using OpenCV to detect predetermined objects
+Detect Predetermined Objects
+Give the Relative distance to that object
+Stream Video to a viewing location

 ```